-Senator HARTKE.
+Senator Harrke.
 Yes.
 But so far as the cut is concerned, the overall dollar effect is what must be considered, and not the item which is taxed.
-Otherwise we run into a series of complications far beyond the human mind to comprehend.
+Otherwise we run into a series of complications far beyond

-Mr. SURREY.
+Mr. Surrey.
 That is correct.